BBC controversies: 2023: Report about Nigel Farage's bank account

-After accepting that its report about the closure of the Coutts bank account held by former UKIP leader, Nigel Farage, was inaccurate, the BBC amended their article, and came under pressure to apologise to Farage.
-After Farage had complained that his account had been closed for political reasons, the BBC challenged his version by reporting that it had information saying it had been closed because he was not wealthy enough to hold the account.
+After accepting that its report about the closure of the Coutts bank account held by former UKIP leader, Nigel Farage, was inaccurate, the BBC amended its article and came under pressure to apologise to Farage.
+After Farage complained that his account had been closed for political reasons, the BBC challenged his version by reporting that it had information saying it had been closed because he was not wealthy enough to hold the account.
 Using a request under the data protection laws, Farage obtained a 40-page document from the bank stating that the reason for the closure was 'because of the "reputational risk" he was seen to represent'.
-Farage said he was going to make a formal complaint about the BBC's reporting.
+Farage said he would make a formal complaint about the BBC's reporting.

-On 24 July 2023, The Telegraph reported that both the BBC, and Simon Jack, the journalist who wrote the article, had apologised to Farage for their mistake.
+On 24 July 2023, The Telegraph reported that both the BBC and Simon Jack, the journalist who wrote the article, had apologised to Farage for their mistake.

 2023: BBC Arabic antisemitism

 In September 2023, BBC Arabic published an article on suicide attacks, claiming a link between modern-day jihadists and the Sicarii (who did commit mass suicide, but not as part of an attack).
-The article was strongly criticized by CAMERA, Campaign Against Antisemitism, and Lord Carlile, the government’s former independent reviewer of terrorism legislation.
+CAMERA, Campaign Against Antisemitism, and Lord Carlile, the government's former independent reviewer of terrorism legislation, strongly criticised the article.

 On 5 October 2023, BBC Arabic published a video claiming that observant Jews spit on Christians to celebrate the holiday Sukkot.
 The BBC did not issue an apology until June 2025.

 2023: Reporting of the Gaza war

-In October 2023, the BBC denied accusations that it was acting as a propagandist for terrorist groups by repeatedly reporting unverified speculation that Israel was responsible for the explosion at the al-Ahli Arab Hospital in Gaza and for refusing to describe Hamas as a terrorist organisation.
+In October 2023, the BBC denied accusations that it was acting as a "propagandist" for terrorist groups following criticism of its coverage of the al-Ahli Arab Hospital explosion in Gaza, where a correspondent had broadcast unverified speculation that Israel was responsible.
+While a spokesman rejected the claims and stated the network had presented both sides' competing accounts, the broadcaster simultaneously faced government criticism for its standing editorial policy of refusing to describe Hamas as a "terrorist" organisation, a terminology rule the BBC defended as necessary to maintain impartiality.

-In late 2023, the BBC drew backlash for allegedly using softer wording with Palestinians killed in the Gaza war compared to Israelis that were killed.
+In late 2023, the BBC drew backlash for allegedly using softer wording with Palestinians killed in the Gaza war compared to Israelis who were killed.
 The primary example of this was the use of the word "killed" for Israelis and "dead" for Palestinians in their updates on the war, even though the Palestinian death toll had been considerably higher.